What is Sickle Cell Disease?

 Cause

-Sickle cell disease is an inherited genetic disorder, meaning it is passed down in families through information in the cells called genes.
+SCD is an inherited genetic disorder, meaning it is passed down in families through information in the cells called genes.
 People with two sickle cell genes have sickle cell disease.
-People with one sickle cell gene are carriers and have sickle cell trait.
+People with one sickle cell gene are carriers and have the sickle cell trait.
 Sickle cell trait is not a type of disease.

 Symptoms

-Pain is the hallmark of sickle cell disease.
+Pain is the hallmark of SCD.
 Signs and symptoms of SCD may vary in frequency and severity because of the nature of the disease.
 SCD can affect everywhere blood flows in the body (lungs, liver, kidneys, spleen, heart, brain, intestines, bones, etc.).
-Symptoms such as painful swelling of the hands and/or feet (called “dactylitis”) can be seen in children as early as 4 months of age.
+Symptoms such as painful swelling of the hands and / or feet (called “dactylitis”) can be seen in children as early as 4 months of age.

 Treatment

-Children with sickle cell disease need regular visits with their hematologist.
-The sickle cell clinic team provides disease-specific healthcare and education for the child and their family.
+Children with SCD need regular visits with their hematologist.
+The sickle cell clinic team provides disease-specific healthcare and education for patients and their families.
 This includes topics key to the child’s health, such as hydroxyurea, vaccinations, fever and pain management, stroke prevention, growth and development, and help with school issues.
-During these visits, self-management topics such as the importance of taking medications as prescribed, avoiding temperature extremes (very cold and very hot weather), getting enough rest and hydration, keeping warm in cold weather or when swimming and tips for eating habits are discussed.
+The team will also cover self-management topics, such as the importance of taking medications as prescribed, avoiding temperature extremes (very cold and very hot weather), getting enough rest and hydration, and tips for eating habits.

 Pain: